biojs/edu/series/101_graduate/13_package_basic_graduates.md

 {% endalert %}

 In the following section we will give you a gentle introduction on how to create a component for BioJS 2.0.
-As a case study, we will build a simple parser to read __xxx___.
+As a case study, we will build a simple parser to read a list of graduates in this tutorial.
-In the next tutorial we will show you how to visualzee this data.
+In the next tutorial we will show you how to visuale this data.

 ### 1) Fork the BioJS 2 Template from GitHub